- What is a DSLR Camera?

 If you know exactly what type of shot you want to use and you have a firm grip on the fundamentals of the exposure triangle, manual mode can be a good choice.
 It allows you to control every setting individually.
 While novice photographers can play around with it to experiment with the various aspects of the exposure triangle, it’s generally best reserved for experienced photographers.
 Manual mode is identified by an “M” on the mode dial.

 If you’re just looking to take a quick and dirty shot without having to worry about the right settings for the situation, auto mode is a great tool.
 It essentially turns your camera into a point and shoot model and automatically picks the right settings based on the light of the setting.
 But it produces less precise results than more specialized settings and sometimes struggles in environments with inconsistent lighting.
 It’s also prone to activating flash when it’s not always necessary.
 Auto mode is usually identified by the word “AUTO”.

 Autofocus mode also gives you access to autofocus points.
-The amount of autofocus points a camera has will depend on the model, but more is definitely better.
+The number of autofocus points a camera has will depend on the model, but more is definitely better.
 The DSLR will automatically focus on what it thinks are the most relevant AF points, but you can identify points manually if there’s a specific subject you want to focus on.
 AF points can be an especially great choice in action photography where you may have a number of different moving subjects in your field of view.

 Aperture priority mode is usually marked by an “A”, and it splits the difference between manual and auto mode.
 It allows you to determine the depth of field by adjusting the aperture but automates the rest of the settings.